BI66IE619/CCL-Mtsl-Mod-Menu/README.md

 (Step Five) Enjoy:
 You have now successfully injected our case clicker mod menu, make sure to share with a friend and star this github repository to get it to more people, Remember you can press E to hide the menu if it gets in your way!

+By the way, please dont spam for updates and these are the final updates on the Mod Menu, enjoy and goodbye...